August 9th, 2012

 One of the ways these gadgets are motivating is through awareness.
 You can’t solve a problem if you don’t know you have one, right?
 Even with all my prior fitness knowledge, when I started tracking my activity, I had some surprising revelations.

-Since using a pedometer, I found that on days I didn’t go to the gym and I didn’t even leave the house, my step count was extremely low.
-On those days, I probably only accumulated 3,000 to 4,000 steps.
+Since using a fitbit, I found that on days I didn’t go to the gym and I didn’t even leave the house, my step count was extremely low.
+On those days, I only accumulated 3,000 to 4,000 steps.

 One day, just as an experiment, I wanted to see exactly how FEW steps I could walk.
 It was a day I didn’t go the gym and didn’t leave the house.
 I confined myself to my desk and dug into one of my writing projects.
 990 steps.
 That actually wasn’t easy.
 I had to force myself to sit still.